Research & Evaluation Methodology

 In the current educational policy environment, there is great interest in both holding schools accountable for student learning, and knowing “what works” in terms of interventions that will increase student learning.
 I see two related methodological obstacles to each of these policy foci.
 First, standardized tests used as the outcome measures to hold schools accountable are often weak proxies for student learning, proxies that lack validity evidence to support their interpretation.
 Second, even when these outcomes can be considered valid representations of the constructs being tested (e.g., understanding of mathematics), it is very difficult to isolate the effect of any one potential cause on changes in these outcomes—let alone to generalize the presumed effect beyond the units, treatments, observations and setting of a given study.
 Because the policies associated with accountability programs and effective educational interventions are high stakes in nature, it is important to scrutinize existing methodological approaches used to measure and evaluate growth in student achievement.
-My research activities are intended to accomplish the latter as a first step in improving these approaches, or developing new ones altogether.
-At this early stage in my career, my research is primarily useful to educational policy and practice in pointing out when inferences about learning and causation may be either equivocal or misleading.
+The goal is to find ways to improve these approaches, or develop better alternatives.

 Measuring Student Achievement